JoannaPicetti/Global-Government-Digital-Economy-New-Social-Contract-/README.md

 Digitalizing Governments, digitalizing citizens around the world.

-The purpose is to give freedom to people.
+The purpose is to give freedom and power to the people.

-Everyone belonging to the same reliable digital jurisdiction, THE EARTH.
+Everyone belongs to the same reliable digital jurisdiction, THE EARTH.